-Francisco Serrano lost his childhood home in December.
+Francisco Serrano’s parents lost their home in December.
 He recalls the moment when “dark, soulless skies spawned a demon-like tornado” in Bowling Green, Kentucky, that changed life as he knew it.

 More than six months have gone by since record-breaking tornadoes tore through western Kentucky the evening of December 10th into the early morning of the 11th.
 When the sun rose that morning, the devastation across the region was tragically clear.
 People searched for loved ones, they mourned, they cried, they helped their neighbors.
 The nation witnessed the tragedy through news coverage and social media, and many donated money and provided immediate aid.